fax1015/mosu-preview/README.md

-# mosu!
-Map Preview (Chrome Extension)
+# mosu! preview

-A Manifest V3 Chrome extension popup that previews osu! beatmaps directly from the active tab.
+an extension popup that previews osu! beatmaps directly from the active tab.

-## How it works
+## how it works

-1. Open an osu! beatmap page.
+1. open an osu! beatmap page.
-2. Click the extension icon.
+2. click the extension icon.
-3. The popup validates the URL, fetches `https://osu.ppy.sh/osu/{beatmapId}`, parses hit objects, and renders a map preview.
+3. the popup validates the URL, fetches `https://osu.ppy.sh/osu/{beatmapId}`, parses hit objects, and renders a map preview.
+4. no loading time is needed, as the extension uses the preview audio first, and fetches the full audio in the background.

-The extension only works on valid osu beatmap URLs.
+the extension only works on valid osu beatmap URLs.

-## Supported URL formats
+## supported url formats

 - `https://osu.ppy.sh/beatmapsets/{setId}#osu/{beatmapId}`
 - `https://osu.ppy.sh/beatmapsets/{setId}#taiko/{beatmapId}`